Pearson-Higher-Ed/design/c/tables/v2.0.0-beta.4/index.md

       : - Checkmark has 20px padding on the left, and uses the standard 20px padding of the cell contents on the right
         - Uses the standard checkmark input

-      Multi-select
-      : - Once a single row is selected, the user may hold down shift, click or tap another row, and select every row in between the two
-        - A user may also hold down CMD or CTRL and manually select or unselect individual rows

       Caption/Controls
       : - Any controls or captions which apply to the selected rows should be positioned 28px above or below the main table
+        - For example, this could be a toolbar or pagination control

+      Interaction
+      : - Any selected row will have an activated checkmark and the selected visual styles
+        - Checking the checkbox is the primary selection method
+        - Clicking or tapping on any non-interactive part of the row will also put it in a selected state (including checking the checkmark)
+        - If a single row is currently selected the user may hold down shift and select another row, causing all intervening rows to also be selected
     contents:
       - type: wide image
         src: ./assets/redlines.hoverable.selectable.png
+      - type: wide image
+        src: ./assets/redlines.captions.controls.png

 changelog:
+  - version: 2.0.0-beta.4
+    changes: |
+      - ADDED: Updated a11y checklist
+      - UPDATED: Dependency list to include inputs (for checkmark)
+      - UPDATED: Clarified that a checkbox is always required for selectable rows
   - version: 2.0.0-beta.3
     changes: |
       - FIXED: Typos